hhkaos/awesome-arcgis/front-end/technologies/dojo/offline-editor-js/README.md

 |---|---|
 |[DevSummit](http://www.esri.com/events/devsummit) 2014|[Offline Editing with JavaScript](http://www.esri.com/videos/watch?videoid=3371&channelid=LegacyVideo&isLegacy=true&title=offline-editing-with-javascript)|

-#People you should know
+## People you should know
-Andy is not working on the support team he was one of the developer leads of this project, this project is not over maintenance yet but may want to follow him.
+Andy doesn't work on the support team but he was one of the developer leads of this project.
+This project is not over maintenance yet but may want to follow him.

 ||Name|Linkedin|Github|Twitter|ArcGIS Online|Geonet|
 |---|---|---|---|---|---|---|